NavyaKiran/sentiment-analysis/README.md

 5. To run with mongodb configuration, Run "python main_with_database.py"

+### or

-6. To run for without mongodb configuration, Run "python main.py"
+5. To run for without mongodb configuration, Run "python main.py"

+6. Run jupyter notebook main.ipynb file for data visualization

 ### With CSV